dkharlan/a2-clojure-todo-app/README.md

 # a2-clojure-todo-app

 This is a simple to-do list to demonstrate web development concepts for a A2 Clojure meetup.
-Check out the commit history for a blow-by-blow explanation.
+Check out the commit history for a blow-by-blow explanation, and see [here for the slides](https://goo.gl/egsZjR).

 ## Usage